kollaeducation/ruby-on-rails/README.md

 # Programming in Ruby Curriculum

-This project contains curriculum for teaching programming using Ruby with additional emphasize on building strong fundamental aspects, such as: critical thinking, problem solving and object-oriented concept.
+This project contains curriculum for teaching programming using Ruby with additional emphasize on **building strong fundamental aspects**, such as: critical thinking, problem solving and object-oriented concept.
 This course also cover some design and architectural topics and useful tools and libraries.

 Ruby is used because of its human-centered nature and gentle learning curve.
-However, it must be noted by the mentors that they also have to teach the students to become more language-agnostic, instead of depending to one particular language.
+However, it must be noted by the mentors that they also have to teach the students to become more **language-agnostic**, instead of depending to one particular language.

 Approximate time needed for completing this course is 10-12 weeks.